Your WORK. Your WORTH.

 More Than 30 Years Serving St. Louis for All Employment Law Needs

-All employees are protected under the law from discrimination in any form, including harassment, sexual or inappropriate comments, teasing, and anything that may create a hostile and offensive work environment or space, particularly if such discrimination is related to your pregnancy status.
+All employees are protected under the law from discrimination, including harassment, sexual or inappropriate comments, teasing, and other behavior that may create a hostile and offensive work environment or space.
+State and federal legal protections also extended to include discrimination related to your pregnancy status.

-Pregnancy discrimination might involve treating the pregnant women orsomeone who is an applicant or employee unfavorably due to:
+Pregnancy discrimination often involves treating the pregnant women or someone who is an applicant or employee unfavorably due to:

 • Pregnancy